Coaching in the NBA Bubble: Denver Nuggets coaches provide an inside look | Denver Nuggets

 Similar to a wedding, seating arrangements are carefully considered by head coach Michael Malone and his coaching staff in an effort to give the Nuggets a tactical edge.
 It’s a move that is designated to help the team replicate some of the energy and enthusiasm the team would typically feed off playing in front of 20,500 boisterous fans at Pepsi Center.
 It also shows the painstaking amount of detail coaches focus on trying to gain an advantage over their opponents.

-For coaches, in-game adjustments and logistics could be the difference between a seven-point win or a heartbreaking defeat.
-Coaches spend 16 to 18 hours a day, reviewing tape and finding unique nuances or details that can give their team the upper hand.
-Relocating to the infamous “bubble,” where 22 of the league’s 30 teams are housed for the NBA’s restart, doesn’t change that.

-For coaches, in-game adjustments and logistics could be the difference between a seven-point win or a heartbreaking defeat.
-Coaches spend 16 to 18 hours a day, reviewing tape and finding unique nuances or details that can give their team the upper hand.
+For coaches, adjustments in-game adjustments and logistics could be the difference between a seven-point win or a heartbreaking defeat.
+Coaches spend 16 to 18 hours a day, reviewing tape and findingunique nuances or details that can give their team the upper hand.
 Relocating to the infamous “bubble,” where 22 of the league’s 30 teams are housed for the NBA’s restart, doesn’t change that.

 Nuggets.com spoke with a few of the team’s assistants to learn about their time in Orlando and how they’re dealing with being away from their homes and families for months.